 In the course you will examine the connected issues of hooking up, substance abuse, sexual violence, and health relationships through a variety of interactive, realistic scenarios and guided self-reflection.

-· Wednesday July 18th - Part 1 becomes available (takes about 2 hours to complete)
+· Mid-July - Part 1 becomes available (takes about 2 hours to complete)

 · 45 days after you complete part 1, you will receive an email stating that part 2 is available.